falcosecurity/falco-website/content/en/docs/getting-started/upgrade.md

 ### openSUSE {#suse}

 {{% pageinfo color="warning" %}}
-If you configured the `zypper` repository by having followed the instructions for Falco 0.27.0 or older, you may need to update the repository URL:
+If you configured the `zypper` repository by having followed the instructions for Falco 0.27.0 or older, you may need to update the repository URL, otherwise, **fill free to ignore this message**

 ```shell
 sed -i 's,https://dl.bintray.com/falcosecurity/rpm,https://download.falco.org/packages/rpm,' /etc/zypp/repos.d/falcosecurity.repo